datguypiko/Firefox-Mod-Blur/README.md

 </br>

 :warning:
-> If you want to use 96.0.
+> If you want to use version from after 96.0.
 I made multiple files without blur effect.
 Use any of selected styles with the tag *'-NoBlur-'* until they fix the issue.

 :warning:
-> *If you update to :x:**96.0** you will lose blur effect and everything will be transparent.
-Use at least :heavy_check_mark:**95.0.2** or downgrade to it https://support.mozilla.org/en-US/kb/install-older-version-firefox untill they fix it.*
+> *If you update to :x:**96.0 or newer** you will lose blur effect and everything will be transparent.
+Use at least :heavy_check_mark:**95.0.2** or downgrade to it https://support.mozilla.org/en-US/kb/install-older-version-firefox untill they fix it.
+Or use the one without blur.*

 :warning: